 Yes, the PGLWP could provide non-potable water for irrigation and other non-potable purposes.
-Additional treatment capacity could be constructed in Phase I of the project that could provide up to 375 AFY of recycled water.
 Recycled water could be provided by truck-fill delivery and a connection to Phase II and Phase III irrigation sites.

-• Can the Project provide water supply to the District for potential future reallocation to the jurisdictions (i.e. water that is not supplied to a beneficial use immediately upon project completion) and if so, how much?
+Can the Project provide water supply to the District for potential future reallocation to the jurisdictions (i.e. water that is not supplied to a beneficial use immediately upon project completion) and if so, how much?

 Yes, the PGLWP could provide non-potable water for irrigation and other non-potable purposes.
 In Phase I, at least 125 AF of current potable water use would be replaced, making this supply of potable water potentially available for reallocation.
-Additional treatment capacity could be constructed in Phase I of the project that could provide up to 375 AFY of recycled water.
 Additionally, the City could reconfigure it sewage collection facilities to divert additional sewage to the PGLWP.
 This additional recycled water could be reallocated to other recycled water demand sites, and served by the expansion of the proposed distribution system.